R3Conclave/conclave-core-sdk/docs/docs/faq.md

   a browser won't work given the enclave security model, as the JavaScript would come from the same host you're trying to audit).

-## What cryptographic algorithm(s) does Conclave support?
+### What cryptographic algorithm(s) does Conclave support?

 The elliptic curve used is Curve25519 for encryption and Ed25519 for signing.
 The symmetric cipher is AES256/GCM.
 The hash function is SHA256.
 The Noise protocol is used to perform Diffie-Hellman key agreement and set up the ciphering keys.
 As these algorithms represent the state of the art and are widely deployed on the web, there are no plans to support other algorithms or curves at this time.

-## What Kotlin/Java versions are usable?

-Inside the enclave you can use Java 8 and Kotlin 1.4.

-## Which communication channels exist to/from the enclave?
+### Which communication channels exist to/from the enclave?

-The host can send and receive messages with the enclave, and an encryption key is included in the remote attestation.
+The host can exchange local messages with the enclave, and an encryption key is included in the remote attestation.
-Clients may choose to use this key with Conclave Mail to communicate with the enclave in an encrypted manner.
+Clients can use this key transparently via Conclave Mail to communicate with the enclave in an encrypted manner.

 It's up to the host to route messages to and from the network.

-## Why are you using Intel SGX versus mathematical techniques?

-Mathematically based secure multi-party computation and zero knowledge proofs are closely related and have similar tradeoffs/problems such as high complexity, low performance, difficult to use without intense dedicated training and not stable (i.e. the best known algorithms change frequently).

-SGX is relatively simple, high performance, much easier to use, and stable over time.

-However, we acknowledge the limits of relying on hardware based solutions and are interested in bringing easy to use circuit-based cryptographic algorithms to market one day.
+Conclave doesn't define any particular network protocol to use.
+Mails and serialized `EnclaveInstanceInfo` objects are just byte arrays, so you can send them using REST, gRPC, Corda flows, raw sockets, embed them inside some other protocol, use files etc.

+### Will using Conclave require any agreements with Intel?

+Not if you use the latest generation of hardware.
+Modern chips support a feature called flexible launch control that allows the owner of the hardware to decide which enclaves can be loaded.
+For example, if you deploy to Microsoft Azure no agreement or interaction with Intel is needed: Azure allows any self-signed enclave.

+On older hardware that uses the EPID attestation protocol, to go live you'll need:

+1. A "service provider ID" that grants access to the [Intel attestation servers](ias.md).
+This is free.
+2. To sign a (very simple, one page) agreement that you won't sign malware.
+Intel will whitelist your signing key and Release Mode then becomes available.
+This is also free.

+!!! note
+    Due to Conclave's design enclave clients don't need to interact with Intel at any point.
+The host does it and then publishes to clients a serialised `EnclaveInstanceInfo` object.
+The Conclave client libraries embed the necessary certificates to verify Intel's signature over this data, and the integrity of the object is checked automatically when it's deserialized.
+The developer doesn't have to do anything: it's all fully automated.

-## How are upgrades performed when patches are released?
+### How are upgrades performed when patches are released?

 There are several components which might need an upgrade when a vulnerability is found.
 It might involve updates to the Intel platform services software (a daemon and some libraries on the host Linux machine), the BIOS or UEFI